Search

 This might be one of the most confusing myths about kava due to its effects when you use it.
 But it’s all in how it works in the body and brain.
 For some people, the effect you get from kava makes them feel “high”; that is it impacts how their mind feels.
 But this actually a feeling a euphoria and happiness.
 In fact, the research shows that there are no actual hallucinogenic properties in kava.
 The feelings you experience from kava come from how it acts on the gamma-aminobutyric acid, or GABA, neurotransmitter system in the brain.

 Neurotransmitters are chemical messengers that are responsible for sending signals from your brain to different parts of your body.
-The GABA system is an inhibitory system, which means it makes you feel relaxed and sedated when activated.
+The GABA system is an inhibitory system, making you feel relaxed and sedated when activated.
 Kavalactones act directly on the GABA system, increasing the amount of GABA in your brain, giving you the calming and refreshing effects kava is known for.

 Research does suggest that different kava preparations can affect its potency.
-For example, smaller doses leave you feeling calm, refreshed and social, while taking higher doses may give you feelings of euphoria, sedation and loss of fine motor skills.
+For example, smaller doses leave you feeling calm, refreshed, and social, while taking higher doses may give you feelings of euphoria, sedation, and loss of fine motor skills.
 These higher doses are not recommended and can impair your ability to drive.
-So like alcohol, there is a limit to how much you should take before you’re impaired.
-However with kava, it takes much more to get to the point of not being able to drive than alcohol.
-The ideal therapeutic doses are between 180-300mg kavalactones per day.
+So, like alcohol, there is a limit to how much you should take before you’re impaired.
+However, with kava, it takes much more to get to the point of not being able to drive than alcohol.
+The ideal therapeutic doses are between 180-300mg of kavalactones per day.

 Myth #2: It can lead to addiction

-Another rumor going around is that kava is addictive.
+Another one of the myths about kava is that it’s addictive.
 While there are historical cases where people have “craved” kava after using it, most of these date back to colonial times where there was a lack of understanding of kava and it was often being used with other things, like alcohol.

 As mentioned above, kava works on your neurotransmitter system.
-It causes a temporary increase in GABA, you feel the relaxing effects, then eventually kava wears off and your GABA levels return to normal.
-Unlike alcohol and other substances, kava doesn’t change your brain structure.
-So there is no physical dependence like other drugs or alcohol.
+It causes a temporary increase in GABA, which gives you relaxing effects.
+Eventually, kava wears off, and your GABA levels return to normal.
+Unlike alcohol and other substances, kava doesn’t change your brain structure, so there is no physical dependence like with other drugs or alcohol.

-In fact, because the effects of kava are so similar to that of alcohol, it’s been used in several recovery programs in reducing alcohol and drug use.
+In fact, because the effects of kava are so similar to that of alcohol, it’s been used in several recovery programs to reduce alcohol and drug use.
 However, while there is no chemical addiction, some people may become behaviorally addicted, that is they become addicted to how kava makes you feel, if they use it too much.
-Like any substance or medication, it’s important to use kava responsibly and know the dose for your best experience.
+Like any substance or medication, using kava responsibly and knowing the dose for your best experience is important.

 Myth #3: It causes liver damage

-However, after an in depth investigation by the World Health Organization, it turns out that kava itself wasn’t the issue.
-Unlike traditional kava that is pure kava, with not added ingredients excet for water, the kava used in many of the studies and clinics was a highly processed supplement form.
-There were unwanted ingredients or additives and some were even being used with other medications, or substances, which is a huge no-no in the kava world.
+However, after an in-depth investigation by the World Health Organization, it turns out that kava itself wasn’t the issue.
+Unlike traditional kava, which is pure kava with no added ingredients except for water, the kava used in many of the studies and clinics was a highly processed supplement.
+There were unwanted ingredients or additives, and some were even being used with other medications or substances, which is a huge no-no in the kava world.

-Unfortunately this myth about kava causing liver damage is still circulated by some skeptics.
-The reality is like other substances, kava needs to be taken with care and taking time to understanding how it affects you.
-The conclusion was that kava root is safe, especially if used traditionally, that is in a pure form as a beverage away from other substances.
-Afterall, it was used for centuries with no reports of liver disease or damage.
-We still don’t fully understand how kava interacts with other substances so like alcohol, it’s best not to mix.
+Unfortunately, this myth about causing liver damage is still circulated by some skeptics.
+The reality is like other substances; kava needs to be taken with care and taking time to understand how it affects you.
+The conclusion was that kava root is safe, especially if used traditionally, in a pure form as a beverage away from other substances.
+After all, it was used for centuries with no reports of liver disease or damage.
+We still don’t fully understand how kava interacts with other substances, so like alcohol, it’s best not to mix.